phpstan/phpstan-doctrine/README.md

 		repositoryClass: MyApp\Doctrine\BetterEntityRepository
 ```

-Alternatively, you can provide your object manager and all custom repositories will be loaded
+You can opt in for more advanced analysis by providing the object manager from your own application.
+This will allow the correct entity `repositoryClass` to be inferred when accessing `$entityManager->getRepository()`:

 ```neon
 parameters: